-267 The evaluator shall verify that the AGD guidance includes instructions for setting the reference identifier to be used for the purposes of certificate validation in DTLS.
+The evaluator shall verify that the AGD guidance includes instructions for setting the reference identifier to be used for the purposes of certificate validation in DTLS.

-- 268 If the TSS indicates that the Supported Elliptic Curves Extension must be configured to meet the requirement, the evaluator shall verify that AGD guidance includes configuration of the Supported Elliptic Curves Extension. - 4.1.1.3 Tests - For clarification: For DTLS communication packets might be received in a different order than sent due to the use of the UDP protocol.
+If the TSS indicates that the Supported Elliptic Curves Extension must be configured to meet the requirement, the evaluator shall verify that AGD guidance includes configuration of the Supported Elliptic Curves Extension.

+For clarification: For DTLS communication packets might be received in a different order than sent due to the use of the UDP protocol.
 All tests requiring a specific order of test steps ("before", "after") are therefore referring to the sequence numbering of DTLS packets.

-- Test 1: The evaluator shall establish a DTLS connection using each of the ciphersuites specified by the requirement.
+Test 1: The evaluator shall establish a DTLS connection using each of the ciphersuites specified by the requirement.
 This connection may be established as part of the establishment of a higher-level application protocol, e.g., as part of a syslog session.
-It is sufficient to observe the successful negotiation of a ciphersuite to satisfy the intent of the test; it is not necessary to examine the characteristics of the encrypted traffic in an attempt to discern the ciphersuite being used (for example, that the cryptographic algorithm is 128-bit AES and not 256-bit AES). - Test 2: The evaluator shall attempt to establish the connection using a server with a server certificate that contains the Server Authentication purpose in the extendedKeyUsage field and verify that a connection is established.
+It is sufficient to observe the successful negotiation of a ciphersuite to satisfy the intent of the test; it is not necessary to examine the characteristics of the encrypted traffic in an attempt to discern the ciphersuite being used (for example, that the cryptographic algorithm is 128-bit AES and not 256-bit AES).

+- 283 - Test 2: The evaluator shall attempt to establish the connection using a server with a server certificate that contains the Server Authentication purpose in the extendedKeyUsage field and verify that a connection is established.
 The evaluator will then verify that the client rejects an otherwise valid server certificate that lacks the Server Authentication purpose in the extendedKeyUsage field and a connection is not established.
-Ideally, the two certificates should be identical except for the extendedKeyUsage field. - Test 3: The evaluator shall send a server certificate in the DTLS connection that does not match the server-selected ciphersuite (for example, send a ECDSA certificate while using the TLS\RSA\WITH\AES\128\CBC\SHA ciphersuite).
-The evaluator shall verify that the TOE disconnects after receiving the server's Certificate handshake message. - 273 Test 4: The evaluator shall configure the server to select the TLS\NULL\WITH\NULL\NULL ciphersuite and verify that the client denies the connection.
-Test 2 in FCS\DTLSS\EXT.1.1 or FCS\DTLSS\EXT.2.1 can be used as a substitute for this test. - 274 Test 5: The evaluator performs the following modifications to the traffic:

-- a) Change the DTLS version selected by the server in the Server Hello to a non-supported DTLS version (for example 1.3 represented by the two bytes 03 04) and verify that the client rejects the connection. - b) If using DHE or ECDH, modify at least one byte in the server's nonce in the Server Hello handshake message, and verify that the client rejects the Server Key Exchange handshake message (if using a DHE or ECDHE ciphersuite) or that the server denies the client's Finished handshake message. - c) Modify the server's selected ciphersuite in the Server Hello handshake message to be a ciphersuite not presented in the Client Hello handshake message.
+Ideally, the two certificates should be identical except for the extendedKeyUsage field. - 284 - Test 3: The evaluator shall send a server certificate in the DTLS connection that does not match the server-selected ciphersuite (for example, send a ECDSA certificate while using the TLS_RSA_WITH_AES_128_CBC_SHA ciphersuite).
+The evaluator shall verify that the TOE disconnects after receiving the server's Certificate handshake message. - 285 - Test 4: The evaluator shall configure the server to select the TLS_NULL_WITH_NULL_NULL ciphersuite and verify that the client denies the connection. - 286 - Test 5: The evaluator performs the following modifications to the traffic: - a) Change the DTLS version selected by the server in the Server Hello to a non-supported DTLS version (for example 1.3 represented by the two bytes 03 04) and verify that the client rejects the connection. - b) If using DHE or ECDH, modify at least one byte in the server's nonce in the Server Hello handshake message, and verify that the client rejects the Server Key Exchange handshake message (if using a DHE or ECDHE ciphersuite) or that the server denies the client's Finished handshake message. - c) Modify the server's selected ciphersuite in the Server Hello handshake message to be a ciphersuite not presented in the Client Hello handshake message.
 The evaluator shall verify that the client rejects the connection after receiving the Server Hello. - d) If using DHE or ECDH, modify the signature block in the Server's Key Exchange handshake message, and verify that the client rejects the connection after receiving the Server Key Exchange message.
 This test does not apply to cipher suites using RSA key exchange.
-If a TOE only supports RSA key exchange in conjunction with TLS then this test shall be omitted. - e) Modify a byte in the Server Finished handshake message, and verify that the client sends a fatal alert upon receipt and does not send any application data. - f) Send a garbled message from the Server after the Server has issued the ChangeCipherSpec message and verify that the client denies the connection.
+If a TOE only supports RSA key exchange in conjunction with TLS then this test shall be omitted. - e) Modify a byte in the Server Finished handshake message, and verify that the client sends an Encrypted Message followed by a FIN and f) Send a garbled message from the Server after the Server has issued the ChangeCipherSpec message and verify that the client denies the connection.